 Borrowing privileges are extended to Law Faculty at Raynor Memorial Libraries.
 You will need your Marquette University ID card to enter Raynor and to check out material.

-You may authorize circulation staff to check out and retrieve items for you from Raynor by completing a Raynor Authorization Form and returning it to the law library circulation desk.
-This authorization form remains on file at the law library.
-You must fill out a Retrieval Request Form for each item you would like to check out from Raynor and return it to the law library circulation desk.
-Your library liaison or the reference librarian is available to help you complete this form.
-Faculty remains responsible for all materials checked-out. circulation staff will retrieve and return items requested through circulation.
+You may authorize circulation staff to check out and retrieve items for you from Raynor by completing a Raynor Authorization Form and returning that form to the law library circulation desk.
+This authorization form remains on file at the library.
+You may contact your library liaison or the law library circulation staff to request material from Raynor.
+Faculty remains responsible for all materials checked-out.
+Circulation staff will retrieve and return items you request from Raynor.

 Teaching librarians are available to present specialized legal research instructional sessions for any law school course, particularly those in which students are expected to perform significant research.
 Please contact your library liaison or the faculty services coordinator, Elana Olson (81696), to discuss options.

 At the beginning of each academic year, the Library assigns every full-time faculty member a librarian who serves as that person's liaison with the Library.
 The liaison program envisions a cooperative and collaborative professional relationship between faculty and librarians.
 Please keep in mind that lengthy research projects are best accomplished by research assistants.
 Liaisons aid research assistants with such projects through training sessions and assistance in identifying research methods and sources.
 Please contact your library liaison or the Faculty Services Librarian, Elana Olson (81696), with questions.

 Your liaison can provide research guidance to you or your research assistants, perform literature searches, answer reference queries, compile short bibliographies, and provide instruction on various research resources and methodologies.
 For research queries, you should also feel free to contact the Reference Desk in person, by phone at 83837 or via e-mail using the e-reference service.